 For the Big Spender: A GPS with Safety Features

-If the you like to go solo or head out on bigger adventures, a Garmin InReach is a must-have safety tool.
-This GPS device also has the capabilities to contact emergency services and reach out to home to let loved ones know you’re okay.
-Cheaper modles, like the InReach Mini, offer the same sattelite communiction, but without GPS mapping capabilities.
+If you like to go solo or head out on bigger adventures, a Garmin InReach is a must-have safety tool.
+This GPS device also has the capability to contact emergency services and reach out to home to let loved ones know you’re okay.
+Cheaper models, like the InReach Mini, offer the same satellite communication, but without GPS mapping capabilities.
 Remember, a subscription is required, but this the gold standard of emergency GPS devices.

 A Buff Headband

 This multi-functional headband brings you everything from keeping warm to wicking sweat.
 It even can double as a camping pillow.
 When it comes to multi-use headbands, no one does it better than Buff.
 Show off your personal style with the many different colors, patterns, and uses.